Table of Contents

 To tailor your resume, carefully read the job posting and pick out the most important keywords.
 Then add those keywords, exactly as they appear in the job posting, to your resume.

-For example, Jobscan’s resume scanner analyzes your resume against the job posting and then gives you a Match Score.
+To speed up this process, I recommend using an online tool like Jobscan’s resume scanner.
+This tool analyzes your resume against the job posting and then gives you a Match Score.
 This score tells you how closely your resume matches the job requirements.
 It also gives you a list of keywords you should add to your resume to increase your score.

 Here’s an example of a Match Report (keywords that are missing from the resume are marked in red):